mschwerhoff/pp20-terminology/terminology.md

 :   A statement or instruction that, at a certain level of abstraction, appears to be executed atomically.
 E.g. from a caller's perspective, a method `synchronized append(x)` of a queue appears to append element `x` in one step, but from the queue's perspective, this might take several steps.

 bad interleaving
 :   An interleaving that yields a problematic or otherwise undesirable computation.
-E.g. an incorrect result, a deadlock or nondeterministic output.
+E.g. an incorrect result, a deadlock or non-deterministic output.

 busy waiting
 :   Occurs when a thead busily (actively) waits for a condition to become true by spinning in a loop.
 In the opposite scenario, the thread sleeps (i.e. is blocked; in Java: `join()`, `wait()`) until the condition becomes true.
 Trade-off: busy waiting uses up CPU time, whereas blocking may cause additional context switches.